EFHDev/Lumina/README.md

 **Lumina**
-*A blazing-fast, tag-based file explorer built with Go and GioUI*
+*A blazing-fast, tag-based file explorer built with Go*

 **Introduction**